Punktum-dk/rp-service-specification/README.md

 - Registrant managed domain names, where the registrar is appointed as the billing contact
 - Registrar managed domain names

 This can be done up to the expiration date of the specific domain name.
-It does not influence auto-renew or auto-expiration apart from delaying there effective execution and automatic change to the domain name lifespan.
+It does not influence automatic renewal or automatic expiration apart from delaying there effective execution and automatic change to the domain name lifespan.

 See current prices at the DK Hostmaster website: [Products and Prices][DKHMPRICES].
 Insufficient funds in the registrar account will not prohibit this operation.

 <a id="name-server"></a>

-The feature requires that the portal-user has the meta-role: `Name Server Administrator`, please see: [Meta-Roles](#meta-roles) for more details.

 ### Name Server

 This section describes the processes and features related to name servers.

+The feature requires that the portal-user has the meta-role: `Name Server Administrator`, please see: [Meta-Roles](#meta-roles) for more details.

 <a id="name-server-application"></a>